-Each year level programme, during EOTC week (camp week), has specific key competencies, values, aims and learning objectives that relate to the girls learning in school and reflects their current abilities and understandings about the world around them.
+Each year level programme, during EOTC week (See Appendix 5), has specific key competencies, values, aims and learning objectives that relate to the girls learning in school and reflects their current abilities and understandings about the world around them.
 EOTC curriculum trips held throughout the year enhance and support learning that is going on in the classroom with real life, relevant learning experiences.
+To lessen the cost we plan EOTC Week (Term 1 Week 5) so that every alternate year there is a school based programme.